ixoz/Asus-ROG-Smart-Charge-Linux-GUI/README.md

 <details>
 <summary><strong>Why does the keyboard brightness reset after waking from sleep?</strong></summary>

-ASUS firmware resets keyboard RGB settings during suspend/resume.
-Asus Smart Charge includes a systemd sleep hook that waits 2 seconds for the firmware to finish its reset, then re-applies your saved lighting settings automatically.
+ASUS firmware resets keyboard RGB settings during suspend/resume. zhelper includes a systemd sleep hook that waits 2 seconds for the firmware to finish its reset, then re-applies your saved lighting settings automatically.
 </details>

 <details>